Richard Charles Lee Canada-Hong Kong Library: History

+Collections

 Hong Kong Handover Digitized Collection

 Available online, this digitized collection has approximately 15,000 pages of books, academic papers, original art works, manuscripts, newspaper clippings, ephemeral materials documenting the handover ceremony in 1997, photographs, and government documents.
 Subjects include “one-country, two-systems”; Hong Kong people ruling Hong Kong; Sino-British Joint Declaration of 1984; Hong Kong Basic Law; Opium War of 1841; People’s Liberation Army in Hong Kong; and immigration to Canada.

 Senator Vivienne Poy’s Papers

 A collection of speeches, archival records, research papers and books by Senator Vivienne Poy during her 14 years of service, 1998-2012, in the Senate of Canada, Senator Poy’s papers greatly enrich our collections in Asian Canadian studies, among many other subjects.

 Hong Kong Newspaper Clippings

 Totalling more than half a million frames, the microfilm collection of Hong Kong Newspaper Clippings is dated from the 1850s to 1999.
 Since the 1980s, the collection covers 15 Hong Kong Chinese and English newspapers daily, which are fully indexed.